Main languages: Spanish (official) and French/Creole (Haitians).

 From 1865 to 1879, there were 21 changes of government and at least 50 military uprisings.
 In the south, the economy was dominated by cattle-ranchers and mahogany exporters while in the Cibao Valley, on the nation’s richest farmland, smallholder peasants grew subsistence crops supplemented by tobacco grown for export, mainly to Germany.

 After 1879, Cuban sugar planters moved to the Dominican Republic to escape the turmoil of the anti-colonial war on their island.
 The Cubans settled in the south-eastern coastal plain, and, with assistance from Luperón’s government, built the nation’s first mechanized sugar mills.
-Immigrant Italians, Puerto Ricans (of German origin) and Americans later joined them.
+Italian immigrants, Puerto Ricans (of German origin) and Americans later joined them.
 Together they created the Dominican sugar bourgeoisie and under their management the Dominican Republic became a major sugar exporter.

 An 1884 slump in sugar prices led to a labour shortage.
-The gap was filled by English-speaking Afro-Caribbean migrant workers (cocolos) from the Virgin Islands, St Kitts and Antigua.
+The gap was filled by English-speaking Afro-Caribbean migrant workers (cocolos) from the Virgin Islands, St Kitts and Nevis, and Antigua.
 They were often the victims of racism and xenophobia but many remained in the country.
-By 1897 sugar had surpassed tobacco as the leading export and some 500 km of private railway had been built to service the sugar plantations.
+By 1897 sugar had surpassed tobacco as the leading export and some 500 kms of private railway had been built to service the sugar plantations.